Danube Wine Challenge / International Wine Competition

 G2 –naturally sparkling dry wine (pét-nat, 0 – 4 g/l reducing sugars)

-This category will be evaluated separately, beyond competition.
-The aim of the Organizers is to focus on wines of growing commercial interest, nevertheless, legally not defined in most countries.
+The aim of the Organizers is to focus on wines of growing commercial interest, nevertheless, legally not defined in some countries.

 IX.
 Processing results and awards